 MailChimp is the care free email platform of today’s online world.
 Unsubscribes, bounces, spam complaints…you don’t have to worry about a thing.
 Just set up your list (with double opt-in subscribers!), create a campaign and start sending out emails – MailChimp will take care of the rest.

 Of course there are elements that you can customize, such as sign up forms and templates (that’s the kind of stuff that I’m particularly good at, by the way).
 List structures can be as simple as “email and first name”, or they can be relatively complex databases with lots of segmentation options – your choice.

 If you’re not willing or able to pay a monthly fee or to purchase a bulk of credits, you can use MailChimp’s freemium plan: in exchange for including a MailChimp logo in your emails and on your signup form, you can use the software for free.
-Two limitations: there’s a maximum of 2,000 subscribers with a send limit of 12,000 emails per month, and some features are for paying customers only.
-The latter shouldn’t hold you back from giving the freemium plan a shot though: it’s got all the basics covered.
+There are some limitations, obviously.
+There’s a maximum to the number of subscribers you can store in your account and there’s a limit to how many emails you can send on a monthly basis.
+And some features are for paying customers only.
+This shouldn’t keep you from giving the freemium plan a shot though: it’s got all the basics covered.